 Previously, I worked at the University of Manchester as a Senior Research Fellow and then Senior Lecturer in the School of Nursing, Midwifery & Social Work.
 I also held a joint appointment with the School and a Community NHS Trust to develop research capacity among community nurses and I maintain an active interest in community nursing developments and health visiting practice.
 I have co-edited the 4th edition of the textbook 'Health Visiting: a preparation for practice', published in 2017.

-I am the Review’s Editor for the Journal of Health and Social Care in the Community and am deputy chair of one of the NIHR Doctoral Awards Panel.
+I am deputy chair of one of the NIHR Doctoral Awards Panel.
+I Co-Chair the Versus Arthritis Fellowship Expert Committee.
 I became a Queen’s Nursing Institute (QNI) Fellow in 2012 in recognition of my research in community nursing and primary care.
+I was the Review’s Editor for the journal Health and Social Care in the Community until 2021.

 - Faculty of Medicine & Health UoA 3 Lead for REF 2021

-My completed projects include: older people with musculoskeletal conditions; outcomes from hip and knee replacements due to osteoarthritis; nurse prescribing; new ways of delivering community services; pain management; and continuing care after cancer treatment.
+Other projects have included: investigating older people with musculoskeletal conditions; outcomes from hip and knee replacements due to osteoarthritis; nurse prescribing; new ways of delivering community services; pain management; and continuing care after cancer treatment.
 I completed a NIHR CLAHRC project for Greater Manchester which was an evidence base review of educational materials for carers who care for individuals with long-term conditions.
 I have also recently completed work on social prescribing to support individuals with osteoarthritis.

-I have methodological experience of surveys, cross sectional, longitudinal, intervention and mixed methods studies and systematic reviews.
+I have methodological experience of surveys (cross sectional and longitudinal); intervention development (both complex and digital); feasibility studies, trials, mixed methods studies, qualitative research and systematic reviews.

 - MSc (Public Health)